emon535/DataStructure_Algorithm-NoteBook/PMSCS/Lecture1.md

 |Finding the shortest path between two position |"MAP" / Location 1/ Location 2            |"Get the time"            |

-## Linear Search Algorithm
+### Linear Search Algorithm
 1. Start from leftmost element of arr[] and one by one compare x with each element of arr[].
 2. if x matches with an element, return the index.
 3. If x doesn't match with any of elements, return -1.

 > **Note:** The **Pseudo code** is closer to human language but .
 English>Pseudo-code>real programming language changes with processions.

-## Objective:
+### Objective:

-- Theory :
+- Theory
-- Analysis:
+- Analysis
-- Design :
+- Design

-## Will learn:
+### Will learn:
 - Sorting Algorithm
 - Searching Algorithm
 - Graph Algorithm